jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - In the game, The Paintress is the main antagonist, until the conclusion of Act 2, when you discover she is not.
+She is in fact, trying to *protect* the people of Lumiere from the true instigator of the yearly Gommages (Renoir) and her yearly countdown on The Monolith is a signal of her waning powers in fighting against this tide.
  - Abilities drawn from the various moves she has in her boss battle.
 Because 2 of these 3 abilities already exist as separate cards, we've gone with slight tweaks/variations for the abilities here.
    - Void Meteors: Only deals 3 damage and can only target creatures.
    - Rips apart reality: Phases out permanents instead of putting it on top/bottom of owner's library.
  - As much as I personally despise double-faced cards (because of logistics around limited and sleeves, requiring paper hacks like checklist cards), flavorfully this has to be a creature that transforms to her Planeswalker half.
-   - If we ever print this, it will be printed over 2 cards and not as a double-faced one.
+   - If we ever print this, it will be printed over 2 cards and not as a double-faced one, because I want a printed version of this set to be playable as-is without sleeves (as Richard Garfield intended).
  - In terms of planeswalker design, the primary theme is around Chroma and her mastery of it.

 ## The Scavenger